 If you’re looking for VPN software, CyberGhost VPN should be at the top of your list.

-With thousands of servers in 90 countries, it makes sure you’re always spoilt for choice.
+With 116 servers in 91 countries, you’re always spoilt for choice.
 With CyberGhost VPN, you’re protected by a strict no-logs policy, and your data is secured by strong encryption protocols.

 4. Use an antivirus

 For device protection, antiviruses are a popular choice, and for a good reason.